From Zaventem Airport to Gent Sint-Pieters (main station):

 From Gent Sint Pieters to the venue (Harmony hotel):

-Q1 – What is the effect of local and remote land–atmosphere feedbacks on the onset, evolution and termination of droughts and dry spells?
+Q1 | Dry events: What is the effect of local and remote land–atmosphere feedbacks on the onset, evolution and termination of droughts and dry spells?

-Q2 – How does this contribution of land–atmosphere feedbacks vary as climate changes and to what degree it explains drying trends?
+Q2 | Drying trends: How does the contribution of land–atmosphere feedbacks vary as climate changes and to what degree does it explain drying trends?

 Simulations with climate models suggest a key role of soil moisture trends in future climate conditions.
 However, the exact mechanisms underlying this relationship remain unclear.
 The effect on precipitation triggering via land feedbacks on the boundary layer evolution is suggested as a potential reason.
 Fostering collaboration between the climate modelling community and the hydrometeorology community –working at boundary layer and sub-daily scales – can enhance our understanding of these long-term changes.